JamieMarsay/open-sunday/README.md

 ## Still to do (in no particular order)

-- Add validation on postcode fields / feed postcode error back to user
+- ~~Add validation on postcode fields / feed postcode error back to user~~
 - ~~Add links out to businesses~~
 - Add business star ratings
-- Add credit link to my own website (shameless plug)
+- ~~Add credit link to my own website (shameless plug)~~
 - ~~Add new place types and lookups to match~~
 - Add a nicer loading screen to replace the spinner
 - Add a distance select to increase/decrease search radius
 - Phase out remaining instances of "any" in TypeScript.
-- Fix bug with extra space after postcode, remove whitespace after final character - e.g. "AB12 3CD "
+- Fix mobile(?) bug with extra space after postcode, remove whitespace after final character - e.g. "AB12 3CD "